✓ Updated May 2026

 Best time: Nov-Mar

-attractionExplore the imposing Larnaca Medieval Castle, standing guard over the harbor.
-Climb to the ramparts for sweeping views of the Mediterranean and imagine centuries of history unfolding.
-Look out for the small museum inside, showcasing artifacts from different eras.
+attractionExplore the sturdy walls of Larnaca Castle, a medieval fortress standing guard over the harbor.
+Climb to the ramparts for commanding views of the sea and city, and imagine the centuries of history that have unfolded within its stone embrace.
+Check for local exhibitions often held within its chambers.

 Planning your Larnaca, Cyprus adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.